A Deterministic Algorithm for Computing the Weight Distribution of Polar Codes: Computing the Entire Weight Distribution of Polar Codes

+Loosely speaking, the mixing factor of $\mbC$ counts the number of information bits appear before the last frozen bit.
+It is easy to see that $\MF(\mbC)$ can be computed from $\tau(\mbC)$ as follows:

-We illustrate Proposition \ref{pp:polar_WEF} with the following example.
-The proof for general polar codes follows naturally. \begin{example} \normalfont The (16,11,4) extended Hamming code $\mathbb{C}$ can be generated by rows in the polar transformation matrix $G_4$.
-So we can also view $\mathbb{C}$ as a polar code of length 16.
-The polar transformation matrix $G_4$ is given by
+Starting with an example, we now show that any polar code can be represented as a disjoint union of polar cosets. \begin{example} In this example, we denote the (16,11,4) extended Hamming code as $\mbC_H$.
+It can be generated by rows in the polar transformation matrix $G_{16}$.
+Thus we can view $\mbC_H$ as a polar code of length 16 with frozen index set $\cF=\{0,1,2,4,8\}$.
+The polar transformation matrix $G_{16}$ is shown in \Fref{fig:G16}.

-In (\ref{eq:example}), the information bits in black are frozen, and the information bits highlighted in {red} and {blue} are unfrozen.
-Here the last unfrozen bit is $u_8$.
-We call the unfrozen bits before $u_8$ the {red bits} and call the unfrozen bits after $u_8$ the {blue bits}.
+In \Fref{fig:G16}, the information bits of $\mbC_H$ are highlighted in red and blue, and the frozen bits are black.
+We color the information bits appearing before the last frozen bit in red, and color the rest of the information bits in blue.
+The last frozen bit of $\mbC_H$ is $u_8$, so the last frozen index of $\mbC_H$ is $\tau(\mbC_H)=8$.
+The mixing factor of $\mbC_H$ counts the number of red bits, so the mixing factor of $\mbC_H$ is $\MF(\mbC_H)=4$.